-Most people find themselves in the middle, where they are able and willing to come to agreements outside of court, but may not be able to agree on everything.
-In these situations, the parties may have different views on how to best settle issues like child custody, alimony support, and property division.
+Most people find themselves in the middle.
+They are able and willing to come to agreements outside of court but may only be able to agree on some things.
+The parties may view child custody, alimony support, and property division differently.
 However, they may not necessarily have to go to court to settle their issues.
-These couples could benefit from using a collaborative divorce procedure.
+These couples could benefit from using the collaborative divorce process.

-Collaborative law refers to the process of removing disputes from the "fight and win" setting of a courtroom into a "troubleshoot and problem solve" setting of negotiations.
+Collaborative law removes disputes from the "fight and win" setting of a courtroom.
+Instead, issues are resolved in a "troubleshoot and problem-solve" environment of negotiations.
 Thus, a collaborative law divorce is a process by which parties use mediation and negotiations to settle their divorce.

-The defining characteristic of collaborative divorce is that the parties and attorneys all agree not to litigate.
-If one of the parties goes back on that agreement not to litigate, all the attorneys are still bound, and the parties who litigate anyway have to find new counsel.
+The defining characteristic of collaborative divorce is that the parties and attorneys agree not to litigate.
+Suppose one of the parties goes back on that agreement not to litigate.
+In that case, all the attorneys are still bound, and the parties who litigate anyway must find new counsel.

 What Are the Benefits of Using a Collaborative Divorce?

-There are a number of benefits to being able to avoid using the court process to resolve your divorce issues.
-Some of the more important benefits of using a collaborative model are that it:
+There are several benefits to avoiding using the court process to resolve your divorce issues.
+Some of the more significant advantages of using a collaborative model are that:

-- Involves the free, open, informal, and honest exchange of information
+- It involves the free, open, informal, and honest exchange of information.

-- Allows you to negotiate a result that works for you
+- It allows you to negotiate a divorce agreement that works for you.

 The following is a basic step-by-step process to display how most collaborative law divorces proceed:

-- Both parties and their attorneys sign a "no court" agreement that directs both of the attorneys to withdraw from the case if the case continues to litigation.
+- Both parties and their attorneys sign a participation agreement.
+This agreement directs both attorneys to withdraw from the case if the case continues to litigation.
 This agreement sets the tone and expectations for the collaborative law process.

-- Meet with your attorney privately, without your spouse and spouse's attorney.
-Be sure to let your attorney know exactly what you want, but remember that you may have to compromise on some things.
+- Meet with your collaborative lawyer privately, without your spouse and your spouse's attorney.
+Be sure to let your attorney know exactly what you want but remember that you may have to compromise.
 Let your attorney know your limits.
-You and your attorney should have major issues decided on before negotiations begin in order to keep the process running smoothly and to reach the best solution for everyone.
+You and your attorney should have significant issues decided before negotiations begin.
+This will help the process run smoothly and reach the best solution for everyone.

 - You and your attorney meet with your spouse and your spouse's attorney.
-This "four-way" meeting will probably occur on a regular basis.
-Collaborative divorces often include other professionals like child custody specialists and even accountants.
-It is important that these individuals are party-neutral so that their input is not influenced by bias.
-Typically, party-neutral professionals of this sort are committed to helping you settle your case outside of court.
+This "four-way" meeting will occur regularly.
+Collaborative divorces often include other professionals.
+Examples of some professionals are child custody specialists and financial professionals.
+These individuals must be neutral experts to avoid biased influence.
+The collaborative team commits to helping you settle your case outside of court.
 Remember, your collaborative team can also include mental health professionals.
 However, this may increase the cost of the negotiation process.

 Collaborative divorce can save you time, money, and the stress of litigation.
-Most importantly, it can allow the parties to work together to reach a solution that is best for everyone involved.
+Most importantly, it allows parties to work together to reach the best solution for everyone involved.

-Get Started With Your Collaborative Divorce: Hire an Attorney
+Get Started With Your Collaborative Family Law Divorce: Hire an Attorney

-The legal issues involved in a divorce are numerous and complex.
-Collaborative divorce is now a popular method to come to an agreement on these issues, and a competent divorce attorney will know how to effectuate a collaborative divorce without resorting to litigation.
-Finding a trustworthy and competent attorney is the key, so check out FindLaw's collaborative divorce attorney directory today.
+The legal process of a divorce is complex.
+Collaborative divorce is a popular method to agree on these issues.
+A skilled family law attorney will know how to effectuate a collaborative divorce.
+Finding a trustworthy attorney is key, so check out FindLaw's collaborative divorce attorney directory today.